Myanmar junta accuses Suu Kyi of taking bribes as eight killed in anti-coup protests

 “We protested peacefully,” the 31-year-old man said.
 “I couldn’t believe they did it.”

-One person was killed in the North Dagon district of the biggest city of Yangon, domestic media said.
-Photographs posted on Facebook showed a man lying prone on the street, bleeding from a head wound.
+One person was killed in the North Dagon district of the biggest city of Yangon, witnesses said.
+Photographs posted on Facebook showed a man prone on the street, bleeding from a head wound.
 One death was reported in Mandalay.

 Before Thursday’s deaths, an advocacy group, the Assistance Association for Political Prisoners, had said more than 60 protesters were killed and about 2,000 people detained by security forces since the Feb.
 1 coup against Suu Kyi’s elected government.